nicko88/HTPCAVRVolume/Readme.md

 ### Supported AVRs

-At this time, the only supported AVRs are modern Denon and Marantz units with network control.
+* Denon
+* Marantz
+* StormAudio

-Support for other AVRs could be pretty easily added to the existing code though.
+Support for other AVRs could be pretty easily added to the existing code.

+Please contact me if you would like me to support another AVR, especially if it's one already supported by [HTWebRemote](https://github.com/nicko88/HTWebRemote)

 ### How To Use